Writing the Perfect Cover Letter, Made Easy

 How to write a good cover letter

-A good cover letter has a strong, clear structure that includes an appropriate salutation, several short paragraphs that explain why you're the ideal candidate.
-You don't need to delve into the details of your work experience; instead, focus on a key achievement.
-In closing, reiterate your interest in the role and desire to move to the interview stage.
+A good cover letter has a strong, clear structure that includes an appropriate salutation, and several short paragraphs that explain why you're the ideal candidate.
+You don't need to delve into the details of your work experience - instead, focus on a key achievement.
+In closing, reiterate your interest in the role and your desire to move to the interview stage.

 How to write a cover letter for retail

 Retail cover letters need to lay information out in a clear, concise manner.
 This template helps you to build a professional impression without being dull.
 Use positive language and focus on your strengths.
 Include a key achievement and back it up with numbers or statistics.
 Finally, check that your spelling and grammar are on point.

 It can be tricky to write a cover letter if your dream role hasn't been advertised.
 A speculative cover letter showcases your strengths and skills, and makes a prospective employer eager to see what else your CV has to offer.
 Keep it short and professional, while still expressing your enthusiasm for the opportunity to work for the organisation.

 How to write a great cover letter

 A great cover letter is easy to write when you use one of our cover letter templates.
 They provide the structure and design, leaving you to focus on tone and content.
 Our cover letter builder can help you find just the right phrases that will excite recruiters and position you as the perfect candidate for the role.

 How to write a cover letter for an internship